LeeVo2408/README.md/README.md

 -	It does not allow sever-to-server federation

 ###### 2. [Buddy](https://buddy.works/)
-Buddy is a CI/CD tool that is friendly and easy to use.
+- Buddy is a CI/CD tool that is friendly and easy to use.
 It has a simple and intuitive user interface.
 Using the delivery pipeline, Buddy can build, test and deploy applications.

-Buddy is helpful in notifying failures in building and deploying code.
-It integrates with Shopify, WordPress, Google, Digital Ocean, and more.
+- Buddy has more than 100 ready-to-use activities for fast deployment, allowing the best delivery in the most straightforward way, which helps developers transition to CI/CD practices easier.
+It is also helpful in notifying failures in building and deploying code.

 Advantages:
 -	supporting widely used languages, frameworks, and task management
 -	Easy configuration